TUHH-ICS/2025-code-An-Analysis-of-Safety-Guarantees-in-Multi-Task-Bayesian-Optimization/README.md

 To run the proposed SaMSBO algorithm, the user can use the 'run_SaMSBO.py' file.
 To run the safe UCB algorithm for comparison, the user can use the 'run_SafeUCB.py' file.
-Additionally, there is a Jupyter notebook 'visualized_example.ipynb' which shows the optimization of a one-dimensional example.
-This can be run to visually follow the optimization procedure.
+Additionally, the script 'example.py' visualizes the optimization of a one-dimensional example.

 The data used for plots to generate the figures in the manuscript are in the data folder.
 The user can use the 'generate_plots.ipynb' notebook to recreate the figures in the 'plot_scripts' folder.